 Going pro – channel list

 Once you’ve reached a point where you have certain mic preferences, you should include a channel list separate from the stage plot.
 You should have a column for channel number, instrument name, mic, stand, whether the mic needs phantom power, its position, and any notes.
-Things like gates, compressors, whether the drummer plays left-handed (especially if they’re in the middle of a bill which is sharing backline!) or that you’re bringing some of your own mics should be noted here.
+Things like gates, compressors, whether the drummer plays left-handed (especially if they’re in the middle of a bill that is sharing backline!), or that you’re bringing some of your own mics should be noted here.
 Channel lists traditionally follow a certain order starting with drums and ending with vocals.
 If your engineer has a strong preference otherwise that’s their decision, but if you’re sharing backline or an analogue desk they might have to use the same order as everyone else.
 If you want your channels to be plugged into certain subsnakes/satellite boxes, you can add a column for that.
 Refer to performers by stage position rather than, or as well as, name.
-No one at the venue knows who Sam is, but they’ll know where the stage right vocal should be.
+No one at the venue knows who Sam is, but they’ll know where the stage-right vocal should be.

 If you know what you want for monitors, list them after the channel list.
 How many wedges each person needs, hardwire mixes, and wireless IEMs, including whether they’re mono or stereo.
 Note whether you want certain IEM mixes to have extra packs as spares etc. Feel free to add notes for each mix so the house engineer can get a rough starting point dialed in.

 Pro secrets the music industry doesn’t want you to know!